GiasuddinvuiyaBD/CS50P-Notes/Week_1/Notes.md

 Notice, the use of the single vertical bar `|`.
 Much like the `or` keyword, this allows us to check for multiple values in the same `case` statement.

-You now have the power within Python to use **conditional statements to ask questions** and have your program **take action accordingly**!
+Finally, You now have the power within Python to use **conditional statements to ask questions** and have your program **take action accordingly**!
 With tools like `if` , `elif` , and `else`, your program can respond to different conditions and make decisions dynamically.